Prudentnavigator/Linux-CL-Commands-search/README.md

 to find or memorize the commands that are relevent to a particular topic.

-This script attempts to solve this issue and also provides the option to read the manual pages of a paritcular command.
+This script attempts to solve this issue and also provides the option to read the manual pages of a particular command.